 The word ham itself refers to the back leg of a pig.
 Hams can be fresh, cured, or cured and smoked.
 Fresh ham is essentially a pork roast on the bone.
 It’s simply the upper hind leg of a pig, not processed, cured, or smoked.
-In the meat market fresh hams looks like (and is) raw pork.
+In the meat market, fresh hams look like (and are) raw pork.
 Cooked fresh ham tastes like a really moist pork loin.

 I hope you enjoy this recipe for Bourbon Baked Ham.
 Happy Easter to those who celebrate.
-We’re having Passover tonight (no ham!) and I’ll celebrate Easter this Sunday.
 Best wishes to you and your family.

 Bon Appétit Y’all!